arunbodd/nf-core_guidelines_validator/README.md

 5. **Chat Interface**: Interactive Q&A system for nf-core documentation
 6. **Report Generator**: Creates formatted reports in JSON, Markdown, and XML

-For each component, you can choose between:
+The system uses:
-- OpenAI's GPT-4 or Anthropic's Claude 3.7 Sonnet for LLM-based analysis (validate/chat)
+- Anthropic's Claude 4 Opus for LLM-based analysis (validate/chat)
-- HuggingFace embeddings (default) for harvesting documentation and creating vector embeddings
+- HuggingFace embeddings for harvesting documentation and creating vector embeddings

 For detailed technical information, see [How It Works](docs/how_it_works.md).